 The first choice to make is on what type of camera to use for your safari.
 The best camera for your safari will always be one you will actually use and know how to use.
 This camera is also the one you're not too worried about damaging and you shouldn't find it a pain to get it out to take a photo or video.

 Therefore, as a starting point in deciding what camera to take on safari, we would recommend that you consider using your smartphone.
 It is always in your pocket or bag and you always have with you.
 The big positive is that you are no doubt already an expert in how to use your smartphone - and probably also on how to record images and videos with your smartphone.
+No matter which camera system you choose to use on safari, your smartphone will be handy to use for scenery, scenic video and panoramic shots.
 By applying some basic photography principles - such as the rule of thirds - you will easily capture some great safari scenes.
 We say "scenes" on purpose as the main issue with using a smartphone camera on safari is that it has no lens, which means that you will be frustrated when all your lion photos and videos are small dots in your image or video.
 A smartphone is great for capturing safari scenery, but you need to attach it to something which will allow you to get closer to the subject you are viewing.
 Fortunately, that technology already exists.

 We have very successfully used our iPhone 6s with the photography system developed by Swarovski Optik for use with their range of high-end binoculars and spotting scopes.
 The beauty of this Swarovski system is that it uses two items you will definitely have with you on your safari: binoculars and your smartphone.
 You would not need to take along other expensive and bulky cameras and lenses.
 That is certainly one up-side of this system.
 The other up-side is that you know how to use your iPhone (which automatically makes most of the decisions on light, white balance, and so on for you) and you know exactly how to view your safari images and videos straight away, delete those you don't want to keep, and share the good ones with family and friends.